lucasfcosta/blog/_posts/2022-09-15-deadlines.md

 <br>

-### Deadlines misalign incentives and create unpredictable systems
+### Deadlines misalign incentives and discourage long-term thinking

 Imagine you have two sales teams.
 One produces unreproducible and unpredictable revenue spikes, while the other generates consistent and continuously improving results.

-In a system that awards bonuses to those who reach a $50,000 deadline, an erratic team that meets the deadline will receive rewards, regardless of whether they met the deadline by pure luck or extra hours.
+In a system that awards bonuses to those who reach a $50,000 deadline, an erratic team that meets the deadline will receive rewards, regardless of whether they met the deadline by pure luck or working extra hours.

 <a target="_blank" class="image-link" href="/assets/deadlines/erratic-sales-team.png"><img style="margin-bottom: -18px;" src="/assets/deadlines/erratic-sales-team.png" alt=""></a>
 <center style="font-size: 0.8em; margin-bottom: 32px;"><i>An erratic team which meets a $50,000 dollar deadline</i></center>

 Because that team hasn't set a consistent baseline for performance, you can't simply increase its sales targets quarter by quarter.
-Doing that would be a recipe for failure because you'd rely on luck to achieve your goals rather than building a predictable revenue machine.
+Doing that would be a recipe for failure.
+In that case, you'd rely on luck to achieve your goals because you don't have a predictable revenue machine.

 Additionally, if that team was already doing long hours to meet the deadline, they may not be able to work even longer, and some might quit.

-That unpredictability is often caused by setting deadlines.
-Due to them, teams will prioritize short-term gains over long-term consistency and continuous improvements.
+That inconsistency is often caused by setting deadlines.
+Due to them, teams will prioritize short-term gains over long-term consistency and continuous improvement.

 As [W.E.
 Deming](https://en.wikipedia.org/wiki/W._Edwards_Deming) would put it:

-> Short-term profits are not a reliable indicator of performance of management.
+> Short-term profits are not a reliable indicator of the performance of management.
 Anybody can pay dividends by deferring maintenance, cutting out research, or acquiring another company.
 > — Deming, W. Edwards.
 Out of the Crisis, reissue (p.
 19).
 MIT Press.
 Kindle Edition.

 Now, compare that erratic team with a predictable team that continuously improves its performance but misses the $50,000 deadline.